 It’s understandable to want a quick payout, but in cases that took six months or less, people typically got nothing at all.

-If you or a loved one suffered severe injuries because someone was negligent, The Champion Firm will fight for your right to receive all the compensation you deserve.
+If you or a loved one suffered severe injuries because someone was negligent, The Champion Firm, Personal Injury Attorneys, P.C. will fight for your right to receive all the compensation you deserve.
 Our lawyers will listen to your story and help you understand your options.

-Schedule your free, no-risk, no-obligation consultation at 404-596-8044 or complete our contact form.
-There’s no fee unless you win.
+Schedule your free, no-risk, no-obligation consultation by calling our law firm at 404-383-3396 or completing our contact form.
+We work on a contingency fee basis, so there are no attorney fees unless you win.